Water Infrastructure Finance and Innovation (WIFIA)

 Approval/Disapproval Decision Time

-Prospective borrowers have 2-3 months to submit a Letter of Interest (LOI).
-Exact deadlines will be in the Notice of Funding Availability (NOFA).
-Projects will be selected approximately 2-3 months after the LOI submission deadline.
+Prospective borrowers can submit a Letter of Interest (LOI) at any time.
+Projects will be notified of selection approximately 8 weeks after the LOI submission.
 Once prospective borrowers are notified that they have been selected, they have up to a year to submit an application.

 Appeals